Commoddity/commons-api-v2/README.md

 ## Behaviour

-The server updates once every 24 hours from a variety of government data sources and pulls the latest bill and event data from them, then updates the data via a web based machine learning classification service.
+The server updates once every 24 hours from a variety of government data sources and pulls the latest bill and event data from them.
 It then send notifications on those bills to all subscribed users.

 # Stack